atomisthq/docs/docs/index.md

 ## Using Atomist

-Atomist helps you gain visibility and control over your software delivery process.
+Atomist helps you gain visibility and control over your software delivery process by providing automations that respond to commands and events.
 You can use Atomist's out-of-the-box automations or you can write your own automations.

 ### Atomist automations